ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_qos.md

     |-------------|---------------|------------|----------------------------------------|
     | 10.40.10.21 | 255.255.255.0 | 10.40.10.2 | Automatic - Off <br> <br> 10.y.1.5, 10.y.1.6 |

-    Over here, y is *1* if you're on the SLC DC and *2* if you're on the GHI DC (the email with lab details should enumerate which DC you're on).
+    Over here, y is *1* if you're on the SJC DC and *2* if you're on the GHI DC (the email with lab details should enumerate which DC you're on).

     ![](/images/AAR_LLQ/83_staticsave.PNG)

-6. Back at the vCenter screen, right click on the Site40PC (named sdwan-slc/ghi-site40pc-podX) for your POD and click on **Edit Settings** (image as an example only)
+6. Back at the vCenter screen, right click on the Site40PC (named sdwan-sjc/ghi-site40pc-podX) for your POD and click on **Edit Settings** (image as an example only)

     ![](/images/AAR_LLQ/82_editsett.PNG)